How to Get Daily HR News as a People Manager — Before Your First One-on-One

 Step 1 Open morningmail.ai

-Step 5 Make it yours: HR and future of work
+Step 2 Type your topic: HR and future of work

-The default asks for three stories that shape your field, written for a practitioner, every claim cited to trade press or government sources.
-One sentence of context makes it yours, for example: "Prioritise labor-law changes and credible remote-work research relevant to a 60-person software company with staff in the US and Germany; include one compensation data point when material."
+That default asks for what actually moved in your field, written for a practitioner, every claim traced back to its source.
+One sentence of context makes it yours: click the Assignment and write "Prioritise labor-law changes and credible remote-work research relevant to a 60-person software company with staff in the US and Germany; include one compensation data point when material."
+The one-tap tweaks under the field — "+ name sources", "+ go deeper" — append themselves to whatever you've already written, so sharpening never costs you the text you have.

 Get more out of your brief